liliiiilil/www/log/2025-11-05_On_software_being_obsolete.md

-# On distinction between code and data, and disappearing role of programmers
+# On collapsing distinction between code and data, and disappearing role of programmers

 I had a thought while making instant ramen today: